-It has been nearly two months since we rang in the New Year.
+It has been a few months since we rang in the New Year.
 How are you doing with your New Year resolution?
 When you make a resolution, you are resolving to yourself to do something.
 It’s a promise, a commitment.
 Yet, nearly half of the people who make NY resolutions give them up before the end of January.
 Let’s change that trend.

 It’s important to keep the promises you make to yourself.
 In fact, according to the Longevity Project, the number one predictor of longevity was conscientiousness, whether people did what they said they were going to do.
 So let’s renew your resolutions today and resolve to be successful!